ReactiveX/RxJava/docs/Backpressure-(2.0).md

 The second callback takes this state object and provides an output `Observer` whose `onXXX` methods can be called to emit values.
 This callback is executed as many times as the downstream requested.
 At each invocation, it has to call `onNext` at most once optionally followed by either `onError` or `onComplete`.
 In the example we call `onComplete()` if the read byte is negative, indicating and end of file, and call `onError` in case the read throws an `IOException`.

 The final callback gets invoked when the downstream unsubscribes (closing the inputstream) or when the previous callback called the terminal methods; it allows freeing up resources.
-Since not all sources need all these features, the static methods of `Flowable.generate` let's one create instances without them.
+Since not all sources need all these features, the static methods of `Flowable.generate` lets one create instances without them.

 Unfortunately, many method calls across the JVM and other libraries throw checked exceptions and need to be wrapped into `try-catch`es as the functional interfaces used by this class don't allow throwing checked exceptions.